Hyperon polarization and its relation with directed flow in high-energy nuclear collisions: Abstract

 \section{Abstract}

-We investigate the hyperon polarization and its correlation with the directed flow of the quark-gluon plasma (QGP) in non-central Au+Au collisions at $\snn=27$~GeV.
+We investigate the hyperon polarization and its relation with the directed flow of the quark-gluon plasma (QGP) in non-central Au+Au collisions at $\snn=27$~GeV.
 A modified 3-dimensional (3D) Glauber model is developed and coupled to a (3+1)-D viscous hydrodynamic evolution of the QGP.
 Within this framework, we obtain a satisfactory simultaneous description of the directed flow of identified particles and $\Lambda$ polarization, and show sensitivity of polarization to both the tilted geometry and the longitudinal flow profile of the QGP.
 A non-monotonic transverse momentum dependence of the $\Lambda$ polarization is found in our calculation, which is absent from hydrodynamic simulation using other initialization methods and can be tested by future experimental data with higher precision.
-A strong correlation (or anti-correlation) is found between the global polarization and directed flow of $\Lambda$ when the longitudinal flow field (or medium deformation) varies, indicating the common origin of these two quantities.
-Therefore, a combination of these observables may provide a more stringent constraint on the initial condition of the QGP.
+The relation between the global polarization and directed flow of $\Lambda$ is explored as the longitudinal flow field or the medium deformation varies.
+Due to the common origin of these two observables, their combination may provide a more stringent constraint on the initial condition of the QGP.